tony-sh/Keep-Node-Docs-Ukraine/docs/basics/tools.md

 # Useful Keep Community Doc & Tools
-There are a lot of very useful tools and docs has been developed by prominent Keep community members.
+There are a lot of very useful tools and docs has been developed by prominent Keep community members in the last month of September 2020.
-Here is a curated list :
+Don't forget to checkout Node Operation Section as well, where you can find lot of docs, guides and how-to's.

 ## Keepnode.app
 Node Operation Assistance Tool